polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     **Potential Answer:**

     While there will be minor differences with connectivity/environment information, if the resources are supported in both clouds, the developer and tooling experience will be consistent.

+5. Fabrikam has already its own Azure Active Directory tenant.
+Will it be necessary to create duplicate accounts for Fabrikam users?

+    **Potential Answer:**

+    There is no need for creating duplicate accounts for Fabrikam users.
+When using Azure Active Directory as the identity provider, Azure Stack supports multi-tenant topology.
+Once implemented, the topology allows users from different Azure Active Directory tenants provision and access Azure Stack offers directly from the Azure Stack User portal.
+If there is a need for a Fabrikam IT staff to access the Azure Stack Admin portal, this can be accomplished by inviting that user into Contoso Azure Active Directory tenant and using Role Based Access Control to implement authorization.
+When using Active Directory Federation Services (AD FS) as the identity provider, multi-tenancy can be provided through federation trusts.

 ## Customer quote (to be read back to the attendees at the end)